bat/bat/INSTALL.md

 fails if ROOT is not installed.
 You can specify the `ROOTSYS` directory using `--with-rootsys=/path/to/rootsys`

-BAT support for RooFit/RooStats is turned on by default.
+BAT support for RooFit/RooStats is turned off by default.
+The feature can be turned on explicitly with `--enable-roostats`.
 The configure script will check whether the version of ROOT is sufficient and whether ROOT was compiled with RooFit/RooStats support.
-The feature can be turned off explicitly with `--disable-roostats`.

 ### openMP

-Support for openMP threading to run multiple Markov chains in parallel is available through the configure option `--enable-parallelization`;
+Support for openMP threading to run multiple Markov chains in parallel is available through the configure option `--enable-parallel`;
 it is disabled by default.
 This requires a version of gcc accepting the `-fopenmp` flag, anything >= 4.2 should suffice.
 Note that if threads are enabled, the default number of threads actually used is